 One feels a gnawing “lack” in imbibing the teaching.
 This is more glaringly obvious in the Western Advaita circles.
 The final message is well articulated, repeatedly emphasized by many Non-dual teachers but the listener goes away with a feeling of being left out, carrying with him a burden of dissatisfaction – a feel of ‘missing something.’
 A number of teachers, apparently tasted the beauty of that Oneness, understood it in every cell of their body, yet seem to search for suitable words to impart the teaching.
 A number of others teachers, not knowing how to help the seeker to extricate himself/herself from this predicament, only repeat their message.
-Rupert Spira, is perhaps the only exception in this.
-He patiently points out that it takes time for the body to fall in alignment with the new understanding because the body is slow in letting go its long standing old habits of feeling and functioning as a separate self.
-He offers a repertoire of exercises to help the process.

 The traditional teachers of Advaita in India do recognize this problem faced by the seekers.
 They have a term for this.
 They call these impediments as pratibandhaka-s or obstacles on the path.
-These obstructions to the understanding can come in many forms, tangible and intangible, depending on the cultural and spiritual background, analytical acumen, experience, knowledge gained and several other factors.
+These obstructions to the understanding can come in many forms, tangible and intangible, depending on the cultural and spiritual background, analytical acumen, accumulated experience, knowledge gained and several other factors.
 Hence it is not possible to administer a single prescription for all.
 Because these obstacles are personal to each individual, he/she has to identify the kinks and knots experienced by them in fully ingesting the Non-dual message.